Stephen Hawking

 Read more →

 4. Diagnosed at twenty-one and given roughly two years to live.
+See his diagnosis.

 Read more →

 5. Marries and completes his doctorate, with a future once again worth planning for.
+See family and personal life.

 Read more →